luastoned/obs-csgo/README.md

 * Why does the popup require admin privileges?
   * Copying anything to `C:\Windows\` requires admin privileges, so for the first time and when OBS updates the dlls, the plugin will ask you to start OBS/Streamlabs with admin privileges.
 * Will VAC / FaceItAC / etc. ban me?
   * This should have no effect on VAC / FaceIt / etc. since the original signed dlls from OBS are untouched and only copied to a different location.
+Check Valves response above.
 * CS:GO crashes when the plugin is installed
   * It looks like this is a bug with Nvidia Ansel since one of their dlls gets blocked by CS:GO.
 You will need to disable Ansel to stop CS:GO from crashing.